PSeitz/open_flexzl/plan.md

 ## Deferred / tracked optimizations

-- Byte-transposed literal lanes: split the literal `u32` stream into four byte-position lanes and compress each lane separately.
+- Byte-transposed literal lanes: split the literal `u32` stream into four byte-position lanes and compress each lane separately, initially with zstd.
 This is not zigzag and does not change values.
 It may improve ratio for numeric data with stable high bytes.
+- Quantized offset/length code+extra streams, initially with zstd over the split streams if benchmarks show these side streams dominate.
-- Non-zstd side-stream codecs and selectors, tracked in the reference side-stream routing section.
+- Non-zstd side-stream codecs and selectors, tracked in the reference side-stream routing section, lower priority than structure-exposing transforms because zstd already provides strong entropy coding.
 - Compression-level options, decompression-level options, and parser strategy options.

 ## v1 spec test vectors